JacksonWang99/SQL_work/Readme.md

     Join .... on ....

-    WHERE  AND, OR, IS NULL, is NOT NULL, LIKE '%a%', NOT Like, between  and ,
+    WHERE  AND, OR, IS NULL, is NOT NULL, LIKE '%a%', NOT Like, between  and , regexp '  ',

     GROUP BY HAVING